Save up to 25%… Shop Our Birthday Sale Now!

 What’s unique about this mushroom?

-Cordyceps Militaris is one of the weirdest of weird mushrooms by virtue of HOW it grows.
-Like all Cordyceps species, it is a parasitic fungus that infects the pupae of insects.
+Like all cordyceps species, it‘s a parasitic fungus that infects the pupae of insects.
 The orange club-like mushroom (fruiting body) grows out of the dead insect carcass and emerges above ground.

 What useful properties does this mushroom have?

-Taking a Cordyceps Militaris Supplement is an easy way to take advantage of the health-boosting power of this freaky fungi.
-For a comprehensive overview of its adaptive properties for body maintenance, read this Cordyceps guide.
+Additional Readings: For a comprehensive overview of its adaptive properties for body maintenance, read this Cordyceps guide.
 For information about ways this mushroom can support athletic performance, read this guide about pre-and post-workout mushroom supplements.

 Freaky fungi - Devil's Fingers